The use of Roundup and the search for glyphosate alternatives have become urgent concerns in recent times.

 Then look no further:

-I took this question to both online and offline forums to find out answers.
+I took this question to both online and offline forums to find out the answers.

 I asked the /r/gardening community on Reddit to name their favorite free or cheaper roundup alternatives.

-I also asked on Quora.com as well as on Facebook groups.
+I also asked on Quora.com and Facebook groups.

 And the responses were INTERESTING.

-I received a flood of suggestions, and even now as I compile this, some are still coming in (which I'll keep updating for freshness and accuracy).
+I received a flood of suggestions, and as I compile this, some are still coming in (which I'll keep updating for freshness and accuracy).

-I’ve also included a few of my own favorite alternatives along with suggestions from our audience.
+I’ve also included a few of my favorite alternatives and suggestions from our audience.

 Let’s get started!